Introduction:

 In this way Mistika will render all of them one after the other, without the need of a external render manager.

 Note: Mistika Workflows have its own batch render capabilities and also a more specialized integration with external render farms that are not covered in this document.
 In fact Mistika Workflows is one of the destination applications that you may want to send .rnd jobs from VR and Boutique for automated processing, while in other occasions Mistika Workflows will act as a client for external render managers.
-But to keep it simple this document only applies to Mistika VR and Mistika Boutique, you can find more about Workflows automation in the Mistika Workflows manual
+But to keep it simple this document only applies to Mistika VR and Mistika Boutique, you can find more about Mistika Workflows automation in the Mistika Workflows manual

 Note: In this document everything that is said about Mistika Boutique also works for Mistika Ultima when it is used in "external render manager" mode.
 But please note that Mistika Ultima also has its own internal BatchManager tool that is not covered in this document.